doodboard/tutorial/README.md

 ![finished](https://github.com/doodboard/tutorial/blob/main/finished.jpg)

-Place the bottom plate in position and screw in the 4 M2 nuts to finish off the build.
+Place the bottom plate in position and screw in the 4 x M2 nuts to finish off the build.
 Install switches and keycaps to your liking, and type away!
+[Here](https://i.imgur.com/bLKk2QL.jpg) is the default keymap